-The Theatre program nurtures each student’s individual ambitions and strengths while delivering a comprehensive education in all areas of theatre including acting, design, directing, history and production.
+The Seattle University Theatre program nurtures your ambitions and strengths while delivering you a comprehensive education in all areas of theatre, including acting, design, directing, history and production.
 We offer major and minor degrees as well as Departmental Honors.

-Faculty mentorship is a signature characteristic of our educational philosophy and our small class sizes allow students to develop close one-on-one working relationships with theatre faculty.
+You will have the chance to take advantage of our faculty mentorship, a signature characteristic of our educational philosophy.
+Our small class sizes allow you to develop close one-on-one working relationships with theatre faculty.

-Further performance and production opportunities are available through programs such as Scratch, a student run showcase series; Stretch, which brings together artists-in-residence to work with faculty and students on workshops and performances; directing scene showcases; and student honors performances.
+Further performance and production opportunities are available to you through programs such as Scratch, a student-run showcase series; Stretch, which brings together artists-in-residence to work with you and faculty on workshops and performances; directing scene showcases; and student honors performances.

-Students connect to the wider arts community in a variety of ways: the theatre faculty is comprised of working artists with strong ties to the professional theatre community; artists-in-Residence are brought in to work with faculty and students through our Stretch program; professional guest artists work alongside students in the Mainstage Season and students are encouraged to connect with the rich and vibrant theatre scene in Seattle through internships.
+Seattle is, at its heart, a hotbed for theatre and the performing arts.
+Through our program, you can connect to the wider arts community in a variety of ways: the theatre faculty is comprised of working artists with strong ties to the professional theatre community; artists-in-residence are brought in to work with faculty and students through our Stretch program; professional guest artists work alongside you in the Mainstage Season and you are encouraged to connect with the rich and vibrant theatre scene in Seattle through internships.

-Students are encouraged to study abroad and learn about theatre traditions and practices in other cultures.
+We encourage you to go beyond our town and study abroad and learn about theatre traditions and practices in other cultures.
 Theatre students have studied in London, Italy and Ireland.

-Our ultimate goal is to equip students with a strong foundation in all aspects of theatre, in order to prepare them to enter the professional theatre community as resourceful emerging theatre artists or to pursue specialized training in graduate schools.
+Our ultimate goal is to equip you with a strong foundation in all aspects of theatre, in order to prepare you to enter the professional theatre community as resourceful emerging theatre artists or to pursue specialized training in graduate schools.

 Recent graduate Gabrielle Sigrist performed in Madcap Melodrama’s production of THE DIABOLICAL ELIXIR, a live radio show gothic melodrama mash-up adapted and directed by Seattle University Professor Ki Gottberg.
 To see more about what Gabby is up to, see here.